RidgeFoo/odin-todo/README.md

 ## To Do:

-- [ ] Storage and initialising from storage needs to be done
+- [x] Storage and initialising from storage needs to be done
   - Save to storage every time a task is added or deleted or when the user closes the tab if possible???
 - [ ] Make sure to add attributions in the footer area
 - [ ] Clean up the initialisation
+- [ ] General code clean up

 ### Nice to haves: